top of page

 Many of the places we explore have deep Aboriginal history woven through the landscape.

-Over the years I’ve spent time learning about local heritage sites, rock carvings, and cultural stories connected to the bushland we visit.
+Over the years I’ve spent time learning about Aboriginal heritage sites, ancient rock carvings, and the cultural stories hidden throughout the bushland we explore.

 The more time you spend in the Australian wilderness, the more you realise this landscape holds layers of history most visitors never notice at first glance.

-As a volunteer site monitor with the Aboriginal Heritage Office, I spend my spare time discovering new sites, helping to preserve them, and making sure they aren’t vandalised.
+As a volunteer site monitor with the Aboriginal Heritage Office, I spent my spare time discovering new sites, helping preserve them, and protecting them from vandalism.

-Aboriginal paintings and rock carvings are often part of my tours — each with its own story that adds depth to your wildlife encounters.
-Seeing a kangaroo carving etched into stone thousands of years ago, and then spotting kangaroos nearby in the bush, is a reminder that this land’s history runs deep.
+Aboriginal paintings and rock carvings are often part of my tours, each with its own story that adds another layer to your wildlife experience.
+Seeing a kangaroo carving etched into stone thousands of years ago, then spotting kangaroos nearby in the bush, is a powerful reminder that this land’s history runs deep.

-I recognise the unique position of Aboriginal people in Australian culture and history and have a deep respect for their traditions.
-Sharing these sites is a privilege — one I approach with care, cultural awareness, and a genuine desire to connect visitors with Australia’s First Nations heritage.
+I recognise the unique place of Aboriginal culture in Australia’s story and have a deep respect for its traditions.
+Sharing these sites is a privilege, one I approach with care, cultural awareness, and a genuine desire to connect visitors with Australia’s First Nations heritage.

-If you’d like to learn more about Aboriginal art and culture from a first-hand perspective, let me know.
-I can connect you with my good friend, Aboriginal artist Garry Purchase, who shares his life stories through his artwork.
-Guests can meet him, hear his experiences, and even purchase his pieces directly — a genuine connection, not tourist-shop fluff.
+If you’d like to experience Aboriginal art and culture from a first-hand perspective, I can also connect you with my good friend, Aboriginal artist Garry Purchase, who shares his life stories through his artwork.
+Guests can meet him, hear his experiences, and purchase his pieces directly, a genuine cultural connection, not tourist-shop fluff.

 Ancient Aboriginal rock engraving featured on Sydney Guided Tours’ nature and wildlife experiences, showcasing Australia’s rich Indigenous heritage and cultural history.